 Rohe, meaning territory in TeReo Maori, is a range of wines that showcase Marlborough’s sub-regions.
 Blind River is a small sub-region found in Awatere, Marlborough.
 Arguably the harshest environment of all the valleys, this area is particularly windy and dry.
 The station that our vineyard is located on was once named Atacama after this driest desert on Earth in Chile.
 The climate and terroir develops unique and intensified flavours as the grapevines are naturally restricted.

-After harvest, the Blind River Sauvignon Blanc was gently pressed, before a stainless batch fermentation with selected yeast strains to retain the vibrant fruit characters unique to this subregion.
+After harvest, the Blind River Sauvignon Blanc was gently pressed before individual parcels were batch fermented in stainless steel with selected yeast strains to retain the vibrant fruit characters unique to this sub-region.
+Once fermentation was complete, the wine was racked, stabilised and filtered before bottling.

 Mussels, fresh seafood, the classic fish and chips and Asian cuisine pair wonderfully with Rohe Sauvignon Blanc.